ezEngine/docs/docs/assets/asset-browser.md

 ![Asset Browser](media/asset-browser.png)

 If the asset browser panel is not visible, select *Panels > Asset Browser*.
 You will notice that the asset browser will show up in two modes.
 The *panel* is constantly visible and can be interacted with at all times, to search for assets and open them via double click, or instantiate them with drag and drop.
-Additionally, when an object has an *asset reference property*, left clicking the button right next to it will open another asset browser in *file picker mode*.
+Additionally, when an object has an *asset reference property*, choosing *Select Asset* from the button menu right next to it will open another asset browser in *file picker mode*.

 ![Asset Reference Property](media/asset-reference-button.png)

-Additionally, you can always right click the asset reference property buttons to bring up additional options.
-For example, *Open Asset* allows you to open the referenced asset document, which can be useful to follow a chain of asset references.
+Several other options are available, for example, *Open Asset* allows you to open the referenced asset document, which can be useful to follow a chain of asset references.

 ## Search